 Skip to content

-Adobe’s launch resources are designed specifically to help ensure a smooth and successful lauch of your Adobe Commerce on Edge Delivery Services storefront project.
+Adobe’s launch resources are designed to help you achieve a seamless and successful rollout of your Adobe Commerce storefront powered by Edge Delivery Services.

 Adobe Commerce projects usually require much more than a simple content delivery network (CDN) switch to launch.
 You must ensure that the launch activities are well defined and planned.
 You should also prepare a rollback plan in case you encounter any issues during the launch.